jsor/jcarousel/README.md

 You can find some example implementations in the [`examples/`](examples/) directory.
-You can also browse the [functional tests](test/functional/) to get an impression how to setup jCarousel.
+You can also browse the [functional tests](test/functional/) to get an impression of how to setup jCarousel.

 Credits
 -------